 Return on ad spend (ROAS) is a ratio representing how much revenue you gain from each dollar you spend on advertising.
 It provides a clear understanding of whether a campaign is worth the money you put into it.

-The formula for calculating ROAS is pretty straightforward: revenue driven by the campaign divided by the cost of running the campaign.
+To calculate ROAS, you simply divide the revenue driven by the campaign by the cost of running the campaign.
+The formula for calculating ROAS looks like this:

-One important note is that ROAS is not return on investment (ROI), which takes into account profit margins and other expenses beyond the amount of money you plugged into the campaign.
+One important note for ROAS calculation is to remember that it's not return on investment (ROI), which takes into account profit margins and other expenses beyond the amount of money you plugged into the campaign.
 ROAS measures the success of specific tactics, while ROI measures the success of the overall strategy.

 Why is ROAS important today?

-ROAS is a critical factor in determining the overall health of your business, and one that’s held under a magnifying glass by VCs.
+ROAS is a critical factor in determining the overall health of your business and the effectiveness of your marketing campaigns, so it’s a metric that’s often held under a magnifying glass by VCs.

 For every dollar that you spend on advertising, are you getting a dollar (or more) back?